TezosTaqueria/taqueria/website/docs/intro.md

 Taqueria is here to help make your Tezos development experience easier.
 Taqueria can help make common dApp development work faster and easier by providing an easy way to run tasks involved in the dApp development lifecycle

-Some of the things Taqueria can do for you include:
-- Compiling smart contracts written in LIGO or SmartPY
-- Running a Flextesa sandbox (a local Tezos testnet)
-- Originating a smart contract
-- Generating TypeScript types from a Michelson contract
-- Autocompletion in VS Code

 ## What is Taqueria?

 Taqueria is an extensible, open source plugin based framework for Tezos dApp development